vb000/Waveformer/README.md

 # REAL-TIME TARGET SOUND EXTRACTION

 This repository provides code for the Waveformer architecture proposed in the paper.
-Waveformer is a low-latency architecture implementing streaming target sound extraction.
-To acheive low-latency streaming inference, the model operates on a ~10 ms audio chunk at each time step, while looking at only past chunks and no future chunks.
+Waveformer is a low-latency target sound extraction model implementing streaming inference -- the model process a ~10 ms input audio chunk at each time step, while only looking at past chunks and no future chunks.
 On a Core i5 CPU using a single thread, real-time factors (RTFs) of different model configurations range from 0.66 to 0.94, with an end-to-end latency less than 20 ms.

 [![Gradio demo](https://img.shields.io/badge/Gradio-app-blue)](https://huggingface.co/spaces/uwx/waveformer)
 <video src="https://user-images.githubusercontent.com/16723254/199796287-e6aa464d-7da4-4941-b356-0668d96d9184.mp4"></video>